Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - 15. Klean Kanteen Kid Kanteen Sippy Stainless Steel Kids Water Bottle

 - When is it time to start using a sippy cup?

 - The advantages of sippy cups

-Which are the best kinds of sippy cup?
+Which are the best kinds of a sippy cup?

-There are 4 kinds of sippy cup for different ages and needs.
+There are 4 kinds of sippy cups for different ages and needs.

 First, there are soft spout sippy cups with tops similar to bottle nipples.
 These are good for introducing 4 to 6-month-old babies to drinking from a cup.

 Alongside those, your tot may enjoy a soft straw sippy cup.

 In either case, a soft top has drawbacks.
 Once your child is teething, he may bite right through it.
 Also, they require sucking to pull the liquid out of the cup.
 That’s not as helpful if you’re trying to wean your child off the bottle or breastfeeding.